dropbox/merou/README.rst

 Running the tests
 -----------------

-Some tests require a recent (>= 2.31) version of chromedriver, which can be installed via apt or Homebrew:
+Some tests require a recent (>= 2.31) version of chromium-driver, which can be installed via apt or Homebrew:

 .. code:: bash

-    apt install chromium-chromedriver
+    apt install chromium-driver

-Once chromedriver is installed, the tests can be run using pytest:
+(This may be called chromium-chromedriver in older versions.)
+Once chromium-driver is installed, the tests can be run using pytest:

 .. code:: bash

-    export PYTHONPATH=$(pwd)
-    export GROUPER_SETTINGS=$(pwd)/config/dev.yaml

     pip install -r requirements.txt
     pip install -r requirements-dev.txt
     py.test tests
     py.test itests

 If you see test failures and suspect incompatible library versions (e.g., an existing tornado install at a different major release than that in our `requirements.txt`), then you can try using a virtual environment.

 .. code:: bash